Dibarra11/Election_Analysis/README.md

 ## Overview of Election Audit

-The project main focus was to perfom an election audit to find the following outcomes:
+The project's primary focus was to perform an Election Analysis Audit to determine multiple factors about the election that we will discuss in the following section.
+The analysis was performed utilizing python.
+Using different functions like dictionaries, lists, and for loop, we were able to break down the data to understand it better and expedite the results process.

 ## Results